matn7/CS-Notes/src/main/java/angular/README.md

 ### TypeScript

-- TypeScript - More features than vanilla JS (Types, Classes, Interfaces).
+- TypeScript: More features than vanilla JS (Types, Classes, Interfaces).
 - TypeScript is compiled to JavaScript, handled by CLI.

 ### Setup Bootstrap styling